Iframely iFrame helpers

 How iFrame helpers are sourced

-Iframely handles millions of frame-views a day via our super-fast global content-delivery network.
+Iframely handles millions of frame-views a day via our fast global content-delivery network.
 You can also bring your own CDN.

 How to activate iFrame helpers